SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Besides Java there are no prerequisites.
 All native libraries are bundled in the jar-files and exported at runtime as needed.

+For possible problems and workarounds look here #WIKI-WINDOWS#

 SikuliX on Mac
 --------------